memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.k_edge_components.md

 ### nxalg.k_edge_components(ctx: mgp.ProcCtx, k: int)
-Generates nodes in each maximal k-edge-connected component in `G`.
+Returns nodes in each maximal k-edge-connected component in `G`.

+A connected graph is *k-edge-connected* if it remains connected whenever fewer than k edges are removed.
+The edge-connectivity of a graph is the largest k for which the graph is k-edge-connected.

 **Parameters**